-Sadie Kliner is the senior communications manager for workplace programs at the National Partnership for Women & Families.
+Sadie Kliner is the deputy communications director at the National Partnership for Women & Families.
 Kliner develops and implements highly visible communications strategies to promote the National Partnership’s work and family and workplace fairness programs.
 She helps shape national dialogue on these issues through the media, online content and various resources.
 Since joining the National Partnership in November 2010, she has generated news stories, opinion pieces and features in hundreds of media outlets including the New York Times, Washington Post, Wall Street Journal, and major television and cable news outlets.

 Prior to joining the National Partnership, Kliner worked as a senior communications specialist and a communications specialist at SEIU Healthcare Illinois & Indiana in Chicago where she was responsible for the 85,000-member union’s political and legislative communications across three states.